danja/sandquake/README.md

 **Interactive 3D simulation of the Abelian sandpile model with real-time seismic analysis**

+*The hyperbole below is from Claude Code, which (with the help of Playwright MCP) did all the grunt work.
+But apart from a bit of roughness around the edges - brown sand - it does actually work.*

 Sandquake is a cutting-edge web application that visualizes the fascinating dynamics of sandpile physics through multiple synchronized displays, featuring professional-grade seismograph monitoring and frequency spectrum analysis.

 ![Sandquake Screenshot](https://via.placeholder.com/800x400?text=Sandquake+Screenshot)